Philip Alvy – Division Director

 Aurora is an actor, playwright, and filmmaker from the Bay Area and the Basque Country.
 She has performed in shows at The Goodman Theatre, Court Theatre, Northlight Theatre, American Players Theatre, Chicago Shakespeare Theatre, Rivendell Theatre, Victory Gardens, Remy Bumppo, among others.
 In 2019, she was named one of Chicago Tribune’s 10 Hot Young Faces in Chicago Theatre.
 Film credits include Knives and Skin and Working Man.
 As a playwright she has worked with Second Stage Theatre, the Manhattan Theatre Club, The Old Globe, and Williamstown Theatre Festival.
 Her play Wipeout received a rolling world premiere at five different theatres through the National New Play Network, where it was given the David Goldman Fund for New American Plays Award.
 Her short film Heartsong debuted on Short of the Week and screened at various festivals across the country.
 She received a BA in theatre from Northwestern University and an MFA in film from Columbia University.

-Ari Shapiro – Acting on Camera Faculty
+Ari Shapiro – Screenwriting Faculty

 Katla Solnes – Screenwriting Faculty